MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/adding_operators.rst

     ``"postfit"``, ``"finalize"``, or ``"default"``
 10. Station-specific operators should use ``GetMatchingStationIdentifiers()`` to filter to the stations actually present in the current baseline.
-For example, an ``if station E or station G`` condition on an E–Y baseline should only produce an operator for E, not G. ``GetMatchingStationIdentifiers()`` handles this filtering automatically.
+For example, an ``if station E or station G`` condition on an EY baseline should only produce an operator for E, not G. ``GetMatchingStationIdentifiers()`` handles this filtering automatically.
 11. Always check for ``nullptr`` after ``ContainerStore::GetObject()`` - missing data